 “The most important thing is good tasting oil in the bottle,” says Ben Herrmann, cofounder of Other Brother Olive Oil, as he gently inspects the newborn baby olives.
 The olives sprung from the beautifully white blossoms that were in full bloom about a week before we visited.
 We were standing just above the house on the family orchard perched up in the mountains above Carmel Valley, California, the house had a little rats problem but we found information online on how to get rid off them.
 While hiking amongst the trees densely freckled with young olives, we asked about the growing and production philosophy.
 Ben and cofounder Evan Loewy explained that they want to approach things simply, doing what is right by their trees, land and the people they work with.
 Their hope is that their customers will be able to see and taste this dedication in their products.
 “We want to make, ‘good goods,'” says Ben, while Evan nods in full agreement.
 Good goods.

 These two words are found on the side of every single Other Brother Olive Oil vessel, a seemingly simple phrase that holds a lot of meaning for Ben and Evan and is at the heart of the olive oil they produce.
 Listening to them describe their yield in this way, my partner David was taken back to a time several years ago when he had a sign painting business.
 During that time, he was given a project from a historical society to restore long forgotten signs in a near-abandoned steel town outside of Pittsburgh.
-One of those signs read “OK Used Cars.”
+One of those signs read “OK Used Cars with complete auto loans.”
 David was immediately struck by this phrasing because nowadays you would never imagine naming a business “OK.”
 But back in the day, words like “OK” designated good quality, honest products that were built to a meaningful standard.